Skip to content

 Roofing in metro Miami is the strictest residential roofing-code environment in the United States.
 The metro sits inside the Florida Building Code's High-Velocity Hurricane Zone (HVHZ) — the most rigorous wind-uplift and product-approval framework anywhere in U.S. residential construction — and every roofing component, fastener pattern, and install detail in Miami-Dade and Broward counties has to clear NOA (Notice of Acceptance) approval through the Miami-Dade Product Control Section.
 Add Florida's tightening homeowner-insurance environment, where roof age now drives policy availability and pricing more aggressively than almost anywhere else, and you get a market where every roofing decision is structured by code and underwriting before it touches contractor bids.

-If your roof is past 12 years old or has been hit in any storm since 2022, get matched with vetted Miami roofers — most network pros offer a free inspection and roof-condition certification you can use with your carrier.
+If your roof is past 12 years old or has been hit in any storm since 2022, talk to Miami roofers in our network — most network pros offer a no-charge inspection and roof-condition certification you can use with your carrier.

 What's different about roofing in Miami